History of the Tara’s Triple Excellence Program

 In November 2011, the first “Tara retreat” in Pharping, a town south of Kathmandu in Nepal, was organized by the Dharmachakra Practices team.
 This retreat has since become an annual event occurring before Chokyi Nyima Rinpoche’s Annual November Seminar.

 The team grew steadily over the years.
 Sally Warren took responsibility for keeping the moderated forum active.
 When production of the Second Excellence Part II started, she became the editor of the daily contemplations.
 Soon thereafter, Michael Eisenbach received much needed additional technical support with Harald Hansen and Tatiana Tagle joining the team.
-In Fall 2015, Jenia Morozova joined the team as the main graphic designer.
+In Summer 2015, Jenia Morozova joined the team as the main graphic designer.

 In April 2016, the Dharma Ratna Shop was founded under the supervision of Dharmachakra Practices to provide TTE participants with authentic ritual and shrine items.
 Nata Kryvolapchuk joined the team as shop manager.